liena-grytsyna/guessgame/README.md

 - Emoji pairs live in the `emojis` array within `script.js`; replace them with any characters you like.
 - `.game` dimensions in `style.css` assume sixteen cards.
 Adjust width/height if you add more.
 - Confetti duration and particle counts are near the end of `script.js` for quick tuning.

-Feel free to adapt or extend the game for your needs.